MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-dmarc-configure.md

 - DMARC checks on mail coming into Microsoft 365 are affected by the following features in Exchange Online Protection (EOP):
   - Whether [spoof intelligence](anti-phishing-policies-about.md#spoof-settings) is enabled or disabled in the anti-phishing policy that checked the message.
 Disabling spoof intelligence disables _implicit_ spoofing protection from [composite authentication](email-authentication-about.md#composite-authentication) checks only.
-  - Whether the **Honor DMARC record policy when the message is detected as spoof** setting is enabled or disabled in the anti-phishing policy that checked the message, and the specified actions based on the source domain's DMARC policy (`p=quarantine`, or `p=reject` in the DMARC TXT record).
+  - Whether the **Honor DMARC record policy when the message is detected as spoof** setting is enabled or disabled in the anti-phishing policy that checked the message, and the specified actions based on the DMARC policy of the source domain (`p=quarantine`, or `p=reject` in the DMARC TXT record).

   For complete information, see [Spoof protection and sender DMARC policies](anti-phishing-policies-about.md#spoof-protection-and-sender-dmarc-policies).

   To see the default values for these settings in anti-phishing policies, check the setting values in the table at [EOP anti-phishing policy settings](recommended-settings-for-eop-and-office365.md#eop-anti-phishing-policy-settings).

-- Microsoft 365 doesn't send DMARC Forensic reports (also known as DMARC Failure reports), even if a valid `ruf=mailto:` address exists in the source domain's DMARC TXT record.
+- Microsoft 365 doesn't send DMARC Forensic reports (also known as DMARC Failure reports), even if a valid `ruf=mailto:` address exists in the DMARC TXT record of the source domain.

 - Microsoft 365 sends DMARC Aggregate reports to all domains with a valid `rua=mailto:` address in the DMARC TXT records, as long as the MX record for the Microsoft 365 domain points directly to Microsoft 365.